 - And of course, any other factor the court deems relevant to the child’s interest.

 The relocation of a child within the State of New Jersey is not an entirely settled area of law because it is difficult to know when a move is a “substantial change” that warrants judicial review.
 If you or your co-parent is looking to move within the State of New Jersey, it is important to speak with an attorney to discuss your case.
-Please call the Law Offices of Peter Van Aulen at 201-845-7400 for a free comprehensive in office consultation.
+Please call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.